DeepNinja07x/DeepNinja07x/README.md

 - :movie_camera: Love to binge shows and movies based on Sci-fi, Thriller, Crime, Mystery and Acton.
 All time favourites are *The Shutter Island*, *Shawshank Redemption*, *Silicon Valley*, and *Mr. Robot*.
 - :black_nib: I have started blogging on [Medium](https://medium.com/@deep.papai07).
 My blogs revolves around various recent topics and personalities.
 So, do give a visit.
 - :books: **Languages** - Python, C, Kotlin, Java, XML, JavaScript, SQL, Arduino, Google Go.
-- :gem: **Softwares and Platforms** - Git, Android Studio, Adobe Photoshop, DialogFlow, Google Cloud Platform, IBM Watson, and Microsoft Azure .
+- :gem: **Softwares and Platforms** - Git, Linux, Android Studio, Adobe Photoshop, DialogFlow, Google Cloud Platform, IBM Watson, and Microsoft Azure .
 - :open_mouth: You can ask me anything about **Programming**, **Cloud Computing**, **Web Development**, **Chatbot Development**.

 ### :heart: Take a look at my repositories and let's get in touch!

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------